JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ```

 So, did the JuliaFission organization like their logo?
 Who
-knows? - they may still be debataing how accurate a
+knows? - they may still be debating how accurate the
 representation of an atom it should be...
 But if not, we can
 always recycle some of these ideas for future projects. 😃